lubianat/quali_phd/manuscript.md

 ### Annotation of Human Cell Atlas articles

-Human Cell Atlas publications (https://www.humancellatlas.org/publications) were selected and abstracts were annotated as richfully as possible with Wikidata IDs using the hypothes.is annotation system (https://web.hypothes.is/).
+Human Cell Atlas publications (https://www.humancellatlas.org/publications) were selected and abstracts were annotated as richly as possible with Wikidata IDs using the hypothes.is annotation system (https://web.hypothes.is/).
 One article [@wikidata:Q46368626], describing the complete Human Cell Atlas project, was annotated in full.
 Annotations were retrieved via the hypothes.is API and processed with custom Python and R scripts (https://github.com/lubianat/ann/tree/main/hypothesis_parsing).

 ## Wikidata updates

-Wikidata is similar to a graph database, and is flexible enough to add new relations without need to change the underlying infrastructure.
+Wikidata is similar to a graph database and is flexible enough to add new relations without changing the underlying infrastructure.

 Creation of new entities was done either manually in the Graphical User Interface (<https://www.wikidata.org/wiki/Special:NewItem>) or via custom python scripts combined with the Quickstatements tool (<https://quickstatements.toolforge.org/#/>) or the Wikidata Integrator python library (<https://github.com/SuLab/WikidataIntegrator>).

 Properties, which link items to values, cannot be created at will and need to undergo community approval.
-Under the scope of this PhD project, we have gotten the community approval for a number of properties:
+Under the scope of this PhD project, we have gotten the community approval for many properties:

 - entry receptor (<https://www.wikidata.org/wiki/Property:P8339>) used to link pathogens to their cellular entry receptors.
 - Cell Ontology ID (<https://www.wikidata.org/wiki/Property:P7963>) used to link cell types to their IDs in the Cell Ontology
 - has marker (<https://www.wikidata.org/wiki/Property:P8872>) used to link cell types to genes and proteins considered their markers
 - derived from organism type (<https://www.wikidata.org/wiki/Property:P9072>) used to link cell lines to the taxon of the organism from which it was derived.

-The property acceptance cycle takes at least one week and is completely open for opinions by any Wikidata user.
-All the information regarding the property proposal is available at <https://www.wikidata.org/wiki/Wikidata:Property_proposal>.
+The property acceptance cycle takes at least one week and is  open for opinions by any Wikidata user.
+ All the information regarding property proposals is available at <https://www.wikidata.org/wiki/Wikidata:Property_proposal>.

 ## Cell Ontology participation

 As part of the research-action process, I have joined the Cell Ontology working group.
 I participate in the monthly meetings and sporadic workshops, learning and contributing to the discussions.
-Additionaly, I contribute to the ontology development, actively engaging in the Cell Ontology GitHub repository (<https://github.com/obophenotype/cell-ontology>) and contributing with new terms and assertions.
+Additionally, I contribute to the ontology development, actively engaging in the Cell Ontology GitHub repository (<https://github.com/obophenotype/cell-ontology>) and contributing with new terms and assertions.
 I edit the ontology with the software for ontology editing Protégé v.
 5.5.0 (<https://protege.stanford.edu/>).

 ### Status of cell type info on Wikidata and the Cell Ontology

-Status of cell type information on Wikidat was acessed via SPARQL queries combined with processing in python and is available at <https://colab.research.google.com/drive/1GvQXOs51_U8icdGMtKXMeLOXKM8pXWet#scrollTo=szvBWI9zr_AA>.
+Status of cell type information on Wikidata was accessed via SPARQL queries combined with processing in python and is available at <https://colab.research.google.com/drive/1GvQXOs51_U8icdGMtKXMeLOXKM8pXWet#scrollTo=szvBWI9zr_AA>.

-Counts of cell classes in the Cell Ontology were performed via regex matching on Cell Ontology releases following the code available at https://github.com/lubianat/cell_ontology_count.
+Counts of cell classes in the Cell Ontology were performed via regex matching on Cell Ontology releases following the code available at <https://github.com/lubianat/cell_ontology_count>.

 # Preliminary Results